hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/setup_scan_params.rst

-List of all ScanSetup Parameters
+List of all SetupScan Parameters
 --------------------------------